Alex Bregman Preview, Player Props: Astros vs. Red Sox

-The Houston Astros, including Alex Bregman (.413 on-base percentage in past 10 games, 56 points above season-long percentage), battle starting pitcher Brayan Bello and the Boston Red Sox at Minute Maid Park, Thursday at 2:10 PM ET.
+The Houston Astros, including Alex Bregman and his .718 slugging percentage over his past 10 games, battle starting pitcher Chris Sale and the Boston Red Sox at Fenway Park, Monday at 7:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Red Sox.
+In his last appearance, he strung together two hits (going 2-for-4 with a double) against the Tigers.

 Alex Bregman Game Info & Props vs. the Red Sox